TriplyDB/Documentation/docs/ratt-transform/index.md

 country:nl rdfs:label 'The Netherlands'@en.
 ```

-We can also assert the second label of the same country.
+We can also assert the name of the *second* country.
 Notice that only the index is different (‘1’ instead of ‘0’):

 ```ts
 app.use(